Skip to Content

 About Kinnagoe Bay

-What Kinnagoe Bay lacks in size, it more than makes up for in natural beauty!
-The yellow sands and sparkling blue ocean are stunning on a sunny day, though the bay never fails to impress, even on the moodiest days.
+The golden yellow sands and sparkling blue ocean are stunning on a sunny day, though the bay never fails to impress, even on the moodiest days.

 The shipwreck

 One of the main attractions of Kinnagoe Bay is the shipwrecked La Trinidad Valencera.
-Discovered by members of the Derry Sub-Aqua Club in 1971, the ship itself actually dates back to more than 400 years ago.
+Discovered by members of the Derry Sub-Aqua Club in 1971, the ship itself dates back to more than 400 years ago.

 In fact, La Trinidad Valencera was among the 130 ships that made up the Spanish Armada.
 After defeat in the English Channel, the remaining fleet eventually ended up on the west coast of Ireland.

 La Trinidad Valencera ran aground after striking a reef in Kinnagoe Bay, where her wreckage lay undiscovered for hundreds of years.
-Since her discovery, an entire battery of cannons has been recovered, among many other treasures.

-Places to visit near Kinnagoe Bay
+Places to visit nearby

 One of the beauties of Kinnagoe Bay is that it’s a stone’s throw from many of the best things to do in Donegal.